PsychoSterope/42d-ha/README.md

 ### Event - *ready*

-This event is emitted when the daemon is synchronized with the TurtleCoin network and is passing all the checks we have for it.
+This event is emitted when the daemon is synchronized with the 42 network and is passing all the checks we have for it.
 It returns the equivalent of a */getinfo* call to the RPC server with a few minor additions.

 ```javascript
 daemon.on('ready', (info) => {